trajano/spring-cloud-demo/spring-cloud-docker-swarm/README.md

 Specifies a comma separated list of networks to look for services that contain the service defintions.
 If not specified it will use all the networks that the container has access to.

+    docker.swarm.discovery.watch-delay: 100

+Number of milliseconds representing how long a delay before trying to update the routes again.

 ## Note

 * This cannot be used to detect the config server.
 In a swarm, it is best that the config server is referenced directly by setting the following in bootstrap.yml of the service or through the environment variable.